 The first author to step up on stage is Anne Helen Donnelly (check out her website here).
 Anne is the author/illustrator of the Ori the Octopus series of picture books, about a cute little octopus and his family and friends.
 The latest book Ori’s Christmas, is out now.

-Here, Anne shares her inspiration for Ori’s Christmas, as well as three other picture books* for young children that celebrate friendship.
+Here, Anne shares her inspiration for her picture book Ori’s Christmas, as well as three other picture books* about friendship for young children.

 By Anne Helen Donnelly